scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 and carriers four science instruments.
 These instruments will observe the Universe with unprecedented resolution and sensitivity from 0.6 to 27 µm.
 The observatory is expected to launch in 2020.
-A 3D rendering of the spacecraft is shown in Fig. :ref:`fig:JWST`.
+A 3D rendering of the spacecraft is shown in Figure :ref:`fig:JWST`.

 .. figure:: JWST.png
    :align: center